alexnakov/Breakout/README.txt

 Status of the project:

-Incomplete, the interviewer should not regard this as my work to be reviewed until my deadline which is 10:00 GMT+1 28/06/2021
+Complete: the interviewer may review this as my work.
+The 'main' branch is the branch the interview should review and discuss with me in my upcoming interview.

+I will create another branch called 'Additional Fixtures' where I will attempt to optimise some of the code and look for possible improvement to be made in the logic.
+If I do make significant improvements, I will discuss them briefly in my upcoming interview.

+Thanks for reading this